 War in Ukraine.
-Multilingual daily updates in PDF.
-Share the truth about what is happening in Ukraine now
+Updates, facts, figures and articles.
+Share the truth about what is happening in Ukraine now.

 10 facts you need to know about the Russian war in Ukraine

 On February 24, 2022 at 5 am, after three months of threats and an increase in Russia’s military presence near Ukraine’s borders, residents of Kyiv woke up to the sound of bombing in the capital of Ukraine, a country in Eastern Europe.